BE A HERO

 ABOUT NORSE and FIRES

-FIRES (Febrile Infection-Related Epilepsy Syndrome) are catastrophic, rare epilepsies.
-They cause the sudden onset of seizures in previously healthy children and adults, with no clear underlying cause.
+NORSE (New-Onset Refractory Status Epilepticus) and FIRES (Febrile Infection-Related Epilepsy Syndrome) are rare, catastrophic, epilepsy syndromes.
+They cause the sudden onset of non stop seizures in previously healthy children and adults, with no clear underlying cause.

-Seizures escalate rapidly over hours to days into relentless, life-threatening, non-stop seizure activity that is extremely difficult to control.
+Seizures rapidly escalate over hours to days into relentless, life-threatening, non-stop seizure activity that is extremely difficult to control.
 There is currently no cure.

 Outcomes are often devastating.
-Around 1 in 5 people do not survive the acute phase.
-Survivors frequently live with significant neurological disability and drug-resistant epilepsy.
+Around one in five people do not survive the acute phase, and many survivors are left with significant neurological disability and drug-resistant epilepsy.

 OUR SERVICES